BDC Hamburger Icon

 Descriptive text is written content that clearly outlines the meaning and provides information.
 Nested headings allow users with assistive devices to better understand the outline and structure of content on your website.

 Color should be used as a design element and should not be needed to understand the content.
 If color conveys meaning, an alternative or explanation should also be present.
 Forms also need to be easy to fill out and easy to fix.
-Your form can be simple, but it needs to clearly define what’s required, point out errors and help users understand the path to resolution.
+Your form can be simple, but it needs to clearly define what’s required, point out errors, and help users understand the path to resolution.

 User control

 Automatic pop-ups can be a marketer’s dream and a customer’s worst nightmare.
 Avoiding pop-ups in the first place is a best practice for accessible design, but if you must use them, do so carefully.
-If your site includes pop-ups, ensure they’re easy for all of your customers to exit.
+If your site includes pop-ups, ensure they’re easy for all your customers to exit.

 3. Provide seamless customer service.